Handlers

 })

-If mount is set, SWUpdate will mount the device and the path is appenden to the mountpoint used with mount.
+If mount is set, SWUpdate will mount the device and the path is appended to the mountpoint used with mount.
 If device is already mounted, path is the absolute path.

 Delta Update Handler